harvester/docs/docs/rancher/csi-driver.md

   - Rancher Integration
 ---

-The Harvester Container Storage Interface (CSI) Driver provides a CSI interface used by guest Kubernetes clusters in Harvester.
+The Harvester Container Storage Interface (CSI) Driver provides a standard CSI interface used by guest Kubernetes clusters in Harvester.
 It connects to the host cluster and hot-plugs host volumes to the virtual machines (VMs) to provide native storage performance.

 ## Deploying